Meal inspiration: Try this nutritious salmon dinner

 Nutritious foods combine to make a simple, yet flavorful, fish dinner.
 Bonus – it comes together in no time!

-This easy fish dish dinner, provided by Vanderbilt Executive Chef William Claypool, is delicious and nutritious:
+This easy fish dish dinner is delicious and nutritious:

 - Salmon is a flavorful fish with lots of healthy omega-3 fatty acids and protein.
 Incorporate fish into your menu at least twice a week for optimal health.